 Unlike the similar, soon-to-be-launched Lily which features its own-brand camera and digital image stabilisation, the Hexo+ uses a GoPro (available separately) and a mechanical stabilising gimbal to shoot your antics.
 The Hexo+ also isn’t as pretty or as compact as the Lily but its tracking ability is excellent and the company’s decision to use a barometer-fitted smartphone instead of a separate tracking device is a major plus, especially given the simplicity of the accompanying Hexo+ app.

 With this drone you simply launch the app, tap on the style of shot you want (follow close, hover high, slide sideways, 360 orbit, etc), hit the red button and put the phone in your pocket.
 Voila, the drone rises and waits for you to move off and then starts filming from your preferred, predetermined angle.

 The Hexo+ isn’t fully autonomous so it don’t expect it to avoid obstacles like drone-eating trees or angry power lines, though you can be sure that day isn’t far off.

-If all the doom mongering about dastardly drones falling from the sky and killing us all is getting you down, consider getting yourself a racing drone.
+If all the doom mongering about dastardly drones falling from the sky has you scared, consider getting yourself a racing drone.
 These first person view flyers are becoming all the rage with speed freaks hellbent on negotiating tricky obstacles within the safe confines of a monitored environment, usually a disused factory or somesuch.